Cannelloni is a classic Italian vegetarian stuffed pasta perfect for weeknight dinner. Quick and easy to assemble and bakes quick. Try soon!

 How to Store

-- Reheat: It’s best to reheat this Cannelloni casserole dish in the oven.
+- Reheat: It’s best to reheat this casserole dish in the oven.
 Cover the baking dish and use low heat to warm up slowly for 10-15 minutes so it doesn’t dry out.

-- Freeze: Let the Cannelloni cool completely.
+- Freeze: Let the dish cool completely.
 Wrap it tightly with plastic wrap and aluminum foil or an airtight container and freeze for up to 3 months.
 Allow it to thaw overnight in the refrigerator or reheat from frozen; remove the plastic wrap first and re-cover with foil.

 Frequent Questions